fnproject/fn/fnctl/README.md

 and `other`), each subdirectory of these firsts are considered part of the route (e.g. `route1/subroute1`).

-`fnctl update` expects that each directory to contain a file `func.yaml` which instructs `fnctl` on how to act with that particular update, and a Dockerfile which it is going to use to build the image and push to Docker Hub.
+`fnctl publish` expects that each directory to contain a file `func.yaml` which instructs `fnctl` on how to act with that particular update, and a Dockerfile which it is going to use to build the image and push to Docker Hub.